-• Major: International Studies
+- Major: International Studies

-• Tracks: Transnational and Global, Developed Countries, Developing Countries
+- Tracks: Transnational and Global, Developed Countries, Developing Countries

+- Courses required for major: 10

-• Language requirement: FRN, GERM, or SPAN 221 and 222 or above (excluding 311)
+- Language requirement: two FRN, GERM, or SPAN courses at the 221 level or above (excluding 311)

-• Capstone requirement: INST 449
+- Capstone requirement: INST 449

 The International Studies major is a ten-course interdisciplinary major.
 It includes a core set of six courses which every student must take.
 The core courses draw from five different departments and provide students with a truly interdisciplinary experience.
 This core is combined with a flexible set of electives, which simultaneously prepares students to meet their individual future goals.
 Specifically, students can complete the final four courses of the major in one of three ways: (1) they may take a more general approach in which they take courses which focus on broad transnational and global issues or they may choose to pursue either the (2) Developed Countries Area focus or the (3) Developing Countries Area focus.